jsimonrichard/ds2-problematic-internet-use/report/report.typ

 To test if there was any correlation between Age and the Parent-Child Internet Addiction Test, various statistical tests were ran to analyze the relationship between PCIAT Total scores, individual PCIAT questions, and Age.

-To start off, indivudal PCIAT questions from 1 - 20 were imputed with the mode, as they are categorical int values (0-5) indicating the severity of the behavior.
+To start off, individual PCIAT questions from 1 - 20 were imputed with the mode, as they are categorical int values (0-5) indicating the severity of the behavior.
 And PCIAT Total was imputed with the median.
 This deals with missing values in our data.

 #figure(
   image("pciat-age_scatterplot.png"),